 My pottery is decorated by using colored underglazes that are painted on the clay when it is still wet but no longer pliable.
 I hand draw my designs on each piece, some use traced paper cutouts to increase accuracy.
 After drawing the design I carve through the underglaze to reveal the clay beneath.
 This method of decorating is called sgraffito.
 I combine sgraffito, stamping, and slip trailing in my work to get the patterns I desire.

-Along with being an artist I am also a stay at home mother to three pre-teen and teen-age children.
-I work from home in my garage studio.
-This arrangement allows me space to work, but also allows me to be present for my children.
+Along with being an artist I am also a stay at home mother to three teen-age children.

 Thank you - Emily